Slimefun/Slimefun4/README.md

 ## Contributing to this project
 You are allowed, even encouraged, to contribute to Slimefun 4 by making Pull Requests.
-This is an open-source community project, so your contributions keep this plugin alive!
+This is an open-source community project, so **your contributions keep this plugin alive!**<br>
-These Pull Requests can be fixes, changes or even additions, but please keep in mind that if you add too much content to Slimefun 4, you should rather make an Addon for it instead.
+These Pull Requests can be fixes, changes or even additions, but please keep in mind that if you add too much content to Slimefun 4, you should maybe consider making an Addon for it instead ([Developer Guide](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Developer-Guide)).

+Over 100 people have already contributed to this amazing project.
+You guys are awesome.

 <p align="center">
   <a href="https://github.com/TheBusyBiscuit/Slimefun4/graphs/contributors">